Caregivers Travel to DC to Defend the ACA

 Home and community-based long-term care costs the state about one-third of institutional care, making investments in home care aides both a way to provide more compassionate care for seniors and people with disabilities and save the state money.

 Higher minimum wages also helps fuel local economies.
 When workers get paid more, they buy more from small businesses, economists say.

-The three-day bus tour is scheduled to start in Seattle on Tuesday, June 10, before making stops in Everett and Tri-Cities, and ending in Spokane.
-About 60 low-wage workers are making the 400-mile trek.
+The three-day bus tour started Tuesday morning in Seattle on Tuesday, before making stops in Everett and Tri-Cities, and ending in Spokane.
+More than 60 low-wage workers made the 400-mile trek.

 Each stop is featuring a rally and demonstrations of the hard work caregivers perform each day for their clients.